About

 Welcome to my webpage!

-I am a Postdoctoral researcher at Los Alamos National Laboratory (LANL) in the Energy and Natural Resources Security Group (EES-16).
-My primary research area is multi-phase fluid flow and transport in porous and fractured media, and I am also very excited about topics related to planetary exploration (e.g., Mars methane), nuclear monitoring, hydrogeology, and petroleum geofluids.
+My primary research area is multi-phase fluid flow and transport in porous and fractured media, and I am also very excited about topics related to planetary exploration (e.g., Mars methane, Ocean Worlds, Titan, hypervelocity impacts), nuclear monitoring, hydrogeology, and petroleum geofluids.
 I enjoy developing and applying multi-phase flow and transport models in creative ways to answer emerging questions at the intersection of subsurface flow, fracture-matrix interactions, and reactive transport.
 You can find more information about my research at my LANL Expertise Profile.

-I am open to collaboration, so please reach out to me at my email in the sidebar if you are interested in working with me!
+I have many research interests and am open to collaboration, so please reach out to me at my email in the sidebar if you are interested in working with me!

 Research Interests